113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 <dl class="parml">
 <dt class="pt dlterm">&lt;organization&gt;</dt>
-<dd class="pd">The name or ID of the organization in Bluemix.
+<dd class="pd">The name or ID of the organization in IBM Cloud.
 This parameter is required.</dd>
 </dl>

 **Tip:** You can also use **ba cq** as an alias for the longer